Web Applications

 # Content-Security-Policy (CSP)

-Controls what resources the browser can load on the site to mitigate data injection attacks and cross site scripting.
-The default value allows you to load resources from anywhere, so it's important to design a content security policy that's right for your site.
+Controls which resources the browser can load on the site to mitigate data injection attacks and cross-site scripting.
+The default value allows loading resources from anywhere, so it is important to design a content security policy appropriate for your site.

-Freely specifies your content security policy in the text area.
+Freely specify your content security policy in the text area.
 For a complete guide on how to write your policy, see Content Security Policy (CSP) from Mozilla Developer Network. (opens new window)

-A production-ready policy must ensure that all resources, such as images and style sheets, are loaded from reliable sources and requires that all scripts be secure and reliable for the application.
+A production-ready policy must ensure that all resources, such as images and stylesheets, are loaded from trusted sources and requires that all scripts are secure and reliable for the application.
 For example, a strict policy for the minimal template would look like this:

 default-src 'self'; img-src 'self' https://cloud.modyocdn.com; font-src 'self' https://cloud.modyocdn.com http://cdn.materialdesignicons.com; style-src 'self' http://cdn.materialdesignicons.com; script-src 'self'

-• Nonce: A CSP nonce will be added automatically by the server to the script-src and style-src directives if present.
+- Nonce: A CSP nonce will be automatically added by the server to the

 <script nonce="{{csp_nonce}}">